|I have an update about Special Order Models - it is no longer a thing.

 - Spiker - 13" range, ROF d3, POW 13 ranged attack

-- Burst Fire - Gain +1 to damage rolls with this weapon against medium-based models, and +2 vs large- and huge-based models.
+- Burst Fire - Gain +1 to damage rolls with this weapon against medium-based models, and +2 to damage rolls against large- and huge-based models.

 Thoughts on the Leviathan